TensorPhobia/Fancy-Tetris/README.md

+#Note
+While FancyTetris is fully functional, it's important to acknowledge that there are some incomplete aspects, particularly concerning Unicode compatibility with ncurses.
+If you're adept at working with Unicode and ncurses and would like to contribute to improving FancyTetris, your help would be greatly appreciated!
+Feel free to dive into the code and submit pull requests with your fixes and enhancements.
+Together, let's make FancyTetris even better!

 # Fancy Tetris

 ![game](screenShots/game.png)

 Welcome to Fancy Tetris, a stylish and feature-rich Tetris game for Linux with support for Unicode characters, a hold mechanism, and a scoring system with high score saving.